-“Family portrait in the CMOA permanent collection” $600.
+“Family portrait in the CMOA Modern Gallery” NFS

-Created this painting for Internationally Inspired.
-A family enjoys the museum with their own family portrait.
-The art shown in my painting of Gallery 12 at Carnegie Museum: Stuart Davis “Composition Concrete” 1957, Ellsworth Kelly “Aubade” 1957, Isamu Noguchi’s “Structure” 1945, Alexander Calder’s mobile 1941, and Ad Reinhardt’s Blue” 1952.
+In this painting of Gallery 12 at Carnegie Museum: Stuart Davis “Composition Concrete” 1957, Ellsworth Kelly “Aubade” 1957, Isamu Noguchi’s “Structure” 1945, Alexander Calder’s mobile 1941, and Ad Reinhardt’s Blue” 1952.
 In 2013, the galleries of art since 1945 were renovated as a component of the 2013 Carnegie International.
 Re-hung by the International curators, the galleries feature important acquisitions from past Carnegie International exhibitions and examine their place in the major art movements of the last 90 years.
 This was the work of the curator of contemporary art, Dan Byers, and one of his co-curators of the International, Tina Kukielski.
 Museum Director Lynn Zelevansky and the other co-curator of the International, Daniel Baumann, also had input.

 “Carolyn photographing her daughter” SOLD

 Pastel and charcoal.
 My pastel portrait of Carolyn Pierotti and daughter Catherine at entrance to Carnegie Museum of Art.
 I am depicting how everyone is using their camera now to capture the art they love or friends and family with the art they love.
 Artwork in this portrait is Richard Serra’s “Carnegie” and Phyllida Barlow’s piece titled “TIP”.

 “WQED shoot at 2013 Carnegie International ” SOLD